-If you have found an animal that has been digging holes in your garden, you might be surprised to find it is skunks.
+If you have found an animal digging holes in your garden, you might be surprised to discover it is a skunk.
 In this article, we look at why and how to stop them.

 Ultrasonic Animal Repeller

 I use a solar-powered flashing light and ultrasonic animal repeller in my garden.
 They are humane, use no chemicals, and the one I use is waterproof with a range of up to 20 feet.
 I recommend this solar animal repeller, but they are all quite similar.